What is it about trauma that can have such a seductive pull? Can our bodies become addicted to trauma and its effect on us?

 Endorphins are released during prolonged trauma exposure.
-Ironically, endorphins are often referred to as one of the “happy hormones”.
+Ironically, endorphins are often referred to as one of the “happy hormones.”
 While other “happy hormones” manipulate the body’s pleasure and reward system, endorphins act differently.
-Endorphins actually impact the body by blocking pain.
+Endorphins impact the body by blocking pain.

 Feeling No Pain

 In a study with combat veterans, van der Kolk found that even watching a violent movie for 15 minutes was enough to trigger the release of endorphins.
-This release of endorphins caused a 30% increase in pain tolerance levels in the participants (2).
+Furthermore, this release of endorphins caused a 30% increase in pain tolerance levels in the participants (2).

 Addicted to Trauma

-For those that are experiencing chronic physical or emotional pain, endorphins can provide a very attractive release.
-When this release is the only escape from the pain, our bodies will naturally crave more.
+Endorphins can provide a very attractive release for those experiencing chronic physical or emotional pain.
+But unfortunately, when this release is the only escape from the pain, our bodies naturally crave more.

 Another addictive chemical release that can occur during trauma exposure is dopamine.
-Unlike endorphins, this chemical has a direct impact on the body’s pleasure and reward system.
+Unlike endorphins, this chemical directly impacts the body’s pleasure and reward system.
 Dopamine release is most common in trauma exposures that involve power or victory over others.

-When you review the research on the hormone responses in trauma exposures, it becomes clearer why certain behaviors occur, even in the workplace.
-Hopefully, you now have a better understanding of the challenges those with trauma exposures are experiencing.
-The last step as trauma-informed leaders will be to learn some practical tools to navigate these challenges.
+Reviewing the research on the hormone responses in trauma exposures makes it apparent why certain behaviors occur, even in the workplace.
+Hopefully, you now better understand the challenges those with trauma exposures are experiencing.
+Trauma-informed leaders’ last step will be learning some practical tools to navigate these challenges.

-In the next article, we will finally look at a trauma-informed leader’s tools and investigate ways to develop a trauma-informed culture in the workplace.
+In the following article, we will finally look at a trauma-informed leader’s tools and investigate ways to develop a trauma-informed culture in the workplace.